John2020-cyber/auroratask-Frontend/README.md

 # FRONTEND Code Explaination
 ## Running code on local *nix machine
 Frontend API is written in Nodejs using Express framework.
 The code sends "Hello Stakater" by default if no environment variable `NAME` is set.
 The code works on port `8081` be default and if given environment variable `PORT`, it will use that port number.
-It is uses localhost as ip address. `http://localhost:8081` displays the frontend output
+It is uses localhost as ip address. `http://localhost:8081` displays the frontend output.
+## NOTE for FRONTEND
+**The *NOEDJS* code of `frontend` uses GMT+5 works fine in the conatiners.
+But on your local machine it will show you time +5** Since the local machine should be set to local time.

 ### How to run it.
 Make sure you are running it on a Linux machine.
 Make sure you have installed `node 16 or above` and `npm` on your linux machine.
 I'll be working on Ubuntu, my commands will work on it. `git clone` the frontend into your machine.